Point (typography)

-In metal type, the point size of the font describes the height of the metal body on which the typeface's characters were cast.
-In digital type, letters of a font are designed around an imaginary space called an em square.
+In metal type, the point size of a font describes the height of the metal body on which that font's characters were cast.
+In digital type, letters of a computer font are designed around an imaginary space called an em square.
 When a point size of a font is specified, the font is scaled so that its em square has a side length of that particular length in points.
 Although the letters of a font usually fit within the font's em square, there is not necessarily any size relationship between the two, so the point size does not necessarily correspond to any measurement of the size of the letters on the printed page.

 History

 The point was first established by the Milanese typographer, Francesco Torniella da Novara (c.
 1490 – 1589) in his 1517 alphabet, L'Alfabeto.
-The construction of the alphabet is the first based on logical measurement called "Punto," which corresponds to the ninth part of the height of the letters or the thickness of the principal stroke.
+The construction of the alphabet is the first based on logical measurement called "Punto", which corresponds to the ninth part of the height of the letters or the thickness of the principal stroke.